Javion11/PointLiBR/README.md

 -  :boom: 2024/03: **LPFP&PCLN** accepted by TIP'2024. **LPFP** can construct a high-performance large-scale point cloud semantic segmentation model, and **PCLN** can effectively compress the model scale.
 -  :boom: 2024/07: **SPG** accepted by ECCV'2024. **SPG** can mitigate class imbalance in point cloud semantic segmentation through separate subspace prototypes.
 -  :boom: 2024/07: Code released!
 This code base is a reference implementation of the main ideas of the papers.
+-  :boom: 2025/03: **InvSapceNet** accepted by TPAMI'2025. **InvSapceNet** generates an inverse feature space, which can guide the training of the semantic segmentation network and mitigate the cognitive bias caused by unbalanced data.

 ## Overview